charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P146 --> P148
 P147["[hasSlugs]"]
 P147 --> P148
-P148["the tunnels here are full of large creatures that threaten our operations<br/>we are picking up signs of large creatures in the area<br/>this cavern is inhabited by nests of {enemies}<br/>we have reason to believe there are dozens of {enemies} just out of sight"]
+P148["&bull; the tunnels here are full of large creatures that threaten our operations<br/>&bull; we are picking up signs of large creatures in the area<br/>&bull; this cavern is inhabited by nests of {enemies}<br/>&bull; we have reason to believe there are dozens of {enemies} just out of sight"]
 P148 --> P149
 P148 --> P153
 P148 --> P157